CyCoreSystems/ipc-schedule/doc/instructions.md

 on the provided generic days of the week.  "dates" imports schedules for specific dates.
 If there exists a "dates" schedule for any given time, it is used in preference to the "days" schedule.

+NOTE: if the target is blank (""), the row will be ignored.

 A "days" schedule is a CSV file with no field headers and columns of the form:
 ```
    "Group ID","Day of the Week","Start Time (HH:MM)","Stop Time (HH:MM)","Target phone number"